mathead/askhome/docs/quickstart.rst

     dev:
       s3_bucket: smart-home-skill-dev-deploy
-      lambda_handler: main.handler # name of your file and exposed handler
+      lambda_handler: main.lambda_handler # name of your file and exposed handler
       aws_region: us-east-1 # region has to match your Echo version
       timeout_seconds: 10
       memory_size: 128